Ikomia-hub/infer_pulid/README.md

 Run PuLID, a tuning-free ID customization approach.
 It's is an ip-adapter alike method to restore facial identity.
 It uses insightface embedding, CLIP embedding and SDXL-Lightning for inferences in 4 steps.

+*Note: This algorithm is using about 19 GB of VRAM*

 ![output_1](https://raw.githubusercontent.com/Ikomia-hub/infer_pulid/main/images/output_1.jpg)